 The 2-year pilot program started 4/16/14.
-860 households have signed up.
-Please help us reach our goal of 1,500 by this December.
+1000 households have signed up.
+Please help us reach our goal of 1,250 by June 2015.
 Don’t let food waste: scraps, bones, raw or cooked meats, seafood shells, dirty paper napkins, greasy parts of pizza boxes, etc. sit in landfill.
 A commercial organics digester can convert all these and more into nutrient rich soil/ compost that you can use in your garden or planters!
 Let us pickup organic waste from your FREE 12 gallon rolling toter weekly!

 To sign up, just fill out the survey.
-You can conveniently pick up your toter at the Sept 20 Book Swap event.
 “Salem has been on the forefront of many green initiatives and curbside composting will be yet another such program” said Mayor Kim Driscoll.
 About 21% of your trash is comprised of compostable material.
 Participants can retrieve a few gallons of nutrient rich garden-ready compost next year.
 For more info, click on the following links:

 - Why is composting a good thing?

 - Best Practices & Other Questions

 Salem Wins TWO MassRecycle Awards

 Congratulations to Mayor Kim Driscoll and the SalemRecycles Committee for winning MassRecycle’s Annual Recycling Awards, recognizing their work with community recycling.
 MassRecycle is the statewide non-profit organization that focuses on efforts to increase recycling and reduce trash, working toward the goal of sustainable living in Massachusetts.